tympollack/n-cube/README.md

 ![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")
 ___
 ### Version History
+* 3.4.4
+ * NCubeJdbcPersister now supports batching for many APIs, including using batching via prefetch as well as SQL Update batching.
+Completely re-written in Groovy to take advantage of Groovy's marvelous SQL support.
+No checked exceptions reduces need for all the explicit SQL Exception handlers.
+These are caught as runtime exceptions later.
+ * NCubeJdbcPersister now works entirely with Lists of items instead of single items, where it makes sense.
+This allowed batching support to be added for Delete, Restore, and Rollback.
+Batching support added elsewhere in terms of SQL prefetch.
 * 3.4.3
  * The NCubeJdbcPersister now allows for a ConnectionProvider that returns a null connection.
 This can happen in a simple file-based persister, for example.
  * NCubeManager.loadCube(NCubeInfoDto) loaded the cube by id (parameter overkill).
 The API is now NCubeManager.loadCubeById(long id).
 Useful for getting a specific revision of a cube.
 User picks from revision list, code then loads the revision cube by ID.